Hyderabadi chicken dum biryani

 13. Soak the rice in water for about 1/2 hr.

-14. In a small piece of cloth take all the spices cardamom, cinnamon, cloves, javitri(mace) shahi jeera, star anise and other ingredients, tie a knot to make a bag (potli).
+14. In a small piece of cloth, take all the spices - cardamoms, cinnamon, cloves, javitri (mace) shahi jeera and other ingredients, tie a knot to make a bag (potli).

 17. When the water starts to boil, add rice and salt.
-Boil for about 5 to 6 mins only.
+Boil for about 5 mins only.
 The rice has to be cooked roughly about 50%.
 Rinse under cold tap water to stop further cooking.

 18. While boiling, do not stir very often as the grains may break.
 The grains will be longer after cooking, but still raw.